 - Get a job!
 Keep that student loan debt as low as possible during your undergraduate years.

 - Start putting together a financial plan for applying to dental school.
-Take into consideration fees for the DAT, the ADEA Associated American Dental Schools Application Service (AADSAS) application and supplemental application fees to the dental schools to which you apply.
+Take into consideration fees for the DAT, ADEA AADSAS® (ADEA Associated American Dental Schools Application Service) application and supplemental application fees to the dental schools to which you apply.
 Don’t forget to include the cost of participating in on-site interviews.

 - Complete biology and chemistry courses in preparation for taking the DAT in late spring of your junior year.